riatron8/riatron8.github.io/docs/07-Microcontroller-Code/Microcontroller-zip.md

 ## Overview

 This code was used to enable the microcontroller to perform the actions neccesary to properly function as an independant subsystem.
-It moves a motor for 1 second in one direction, and then moves the motor in the other direction for a second, using an h-bridge to control the motor
+It moves a motor for 1 second in one direction, and then moves the motor in the other direction 1 second, using an h-bridge to control the motor.